gdimitrovdev/talio/CONTRIBUTING.md

 #### Client
 To run the Client app, create a new run configuration which runs the Client project's Main class.
 Do the following steps:
 - **Settings of client run config > Build and Run > Modify Options > Operating Sustem > Allow Multiple Instances**
-- Due to IntelliJ bugs: https://youtrack.jetbrains.com/issue/IDEA-259706 and https://youtrack.jetbrains.com/issue/IDEA-232340/JavaFX-with-11-JDK-IDE-Run-Debug-Configuration-gradle-delegate-doesnt-work-correctly, we need to do the following(in theory it could also be solved by using Java Modules, but this is unforuntaly non-trivial):
+- Due to IntelliJ bugs: https://youtrack.jetbrains.com/issue/IDEA-259706 and https://youtrack.jetbrains.com/issue/IDEA-232340/JavaFX-with-11-JDK-IDE-Run-Debug-Configuration-gradle-delegate-doesnt-work-correctly, we need to do the following(in theory it could also be solved by using Java Modules, but this is unforuntaly non-trivial; this is also the reason gradle says `no module-info.java found` when configuring the client project, but this should not be a problem):
   - Download the JavaFX SDK with the same version as the one in the Gradle build configs
   - **Settings of client run config > Build and Run > Modify Options > Java > VM options**
   - **Settings of client run config > Build and Run > VM options: `--module-path="WHEREVER_YOU_DOWNLOADED_JAVAFX_SDK/javafx-sdk-19.0.2.1/lib" --add-modules=javafx.controls,javafx.fxml`**